SharpRay/spark-elasticsearch-connector/README.md

 # spark-elasticsearch-connector
-A library for querying Elasticsearch with spark
+A library for querying Elasticsearch with Apache Spark